ikennaokpala/debot/README.md

 You need to require debot in you deploy.rb file

 ## Usage
+For a detailed list of all the the task availble:

+$ cap -vT

-To provision an ubuntu based VPS.
+To provision an ubuntu based VPS:

-$ cap deploy:install # this will setup you ubuntu server with nginx, uncorn, imagemagick, postgresql for action..
+$ cap deploy:install

-$ cap go:live # to take the application live
+$ cap go:live

-$ cap go:down # this will put you app on standby mode while your figure out what might be going wrong

-$ cap deploy:takedown # this does the opposite of install buy removing all configuration and file for a apticular site.
+$ cap go:down

+$ cap deploy:takedown

 ## Contributing